 By this time he had a Statement of Special Educational Needs and daily input from an SSA.

 For further information, contact: Royal National Institute of Blind People

-Before her retirement, Julia Dunlop was, for 12 years, a senior educational psychologist and early ears specialist.
+Julia Dunlop is a former senior educational psychologist and early ears specialist.
 As a teacher, she also had several years’ experience working with preschool children with disabilities in a Child Development Centre multi-disciplinary team.